Announcements, Baggage, Body Scans (Screening), Check-In

 Dad flew alone until he was 94; Security measures were fairly new then; but even in those days, my friends always questioned his flying alone.
 He was mobile, proud (no wheelchairs for him), checked his one little suitcase, and there was always a family member with him until he got to security and later to meet him at the gate upon arrival.
 Obviously he would be taken care of in flight by well-trained attendants if need be.

 The time the conveyor belt or something held up his luggage and necessitated a very long wait after a 5-hour flight was the signal for change: a wheel chair could solve further problems.
 Why?
-Because his suitcase was small enough to fit in the overhead and thus, could sit on his lap while he sat in the wheelchair, went through security, and he and his belongings arrived together minus further delay, fatigue, and stress.
+Because his suitcase was small enough to be considered a carry-on and thus, could sit on his lap while he sat in the wheelchair, went through security, and he and his belongings arrived together minus further delay, fatigue, and stress.
 His pride took a backseat to practicality.
 The wheelchair ride became Dad’s indulgence at any airport.

 Sr. Advisor, R, (now 98 as readers know) also travels alone, although she missed coming back to visit us last year due to her broken hip.
 We used to accompany her, for her return home, to the point where she went through security, and then watch as long as possible as she moved through the screening process.
 But I realized I was helpless when they decided she needed to be privately screened 3-4 years ago.